-\textbf{Schr\"odinger bridge (SB)} methods \citep{de2021diffusion, vargas2021solving, chen2022likelihood, gushchin2023entropic, shi2023diffusion,tong2024simulation,gushchin2024adversarial,de2024schrodinger,gushchin2024light} cast the EOT in a dynamic manner and recover a solution in a form of stochastic differential equation with learnable drift, with the endpoints given by source $p_0$ and target $p_1$ distributions.
-The underlining principles of SB-based approaches are different, e.g., adversarial optimization, gradual iterative markovian/proportional fitting procedure.
+\textbf{Schr\"odinger bridge (SB)} methods \citep{de2021diffusion, vargas2021solving, chen2022likelihood, gushchin2023entropic, shi2023diffusion,tong2024simulation,gushchin2024adversarial,de2024schrodinger,gushchin2024light} cast the EOT in a dynamic manner and recover a solution in the form of a stochastic differential equation with learnable drift, with the endpoints given by source $p_0$ and target $p_1$ distributions.
+The underlying principles of SB-based approaches are different, e.g., adversarial optimization, gradual iterative markovian/proportional fitting procedure.
 However, compared to our method, \textbf{majority} of them are not simulation-free at training.
-The exceptions are \citep{tong2024simulation} (based on mini-batch EOT approximation, which may be not accurate) and \citep{gushchin2024light} (similar to \citep{korotin2024light} uses restricted Gaussian mixture approximation).
+The exceptions are \citep{tong2024simulation} (based on mini-batch EOT approximation, which may not be accurate) and \citep{gushchin2024light} (similar to \citep{korotin2024light} uses restricted Gaussian mixture approximation).